 WhatCounts has partnered with Vonage to provide an SMS solution for the Professional Platform.
 The feature provides the ability to push SMS alerts to your customer base, as well as receive and process inbound messages.
 Here are a few things you should know:

 - The time to procure a new short code is 12-14 weeks.

-- There is a limited amount of personalization available.
-Text messages have a 140 character limit.
+- Personalization is available though limited.
+Text messages have a 160 character limit.
 When you're building your message, we will calculate the number of characters used, so you'll know how many are available.

 - There is no limit to the number of messages you can send, but you will be charged for every outgoing message.